chronark/swapchain/docs/docs/product-documentation.md

 1. Enter the Swapchain app and choose the option to accept a swap.
 2. Enter the hash that was previously passed to you by your exchange partner that set up the HTLC.
 3. Sign the transaction with your provate key.
-4. Do not leave the browser before receiving a notification of either a successful transaction of the expiration of the timelock.
+4. Do not leave the browser before receiving a notification of either a successful transaction or failure.

 #### 3.3.6 What happens if something goes wrong?